iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

   inRoles.<in role column id>.destination = <destination column name>

-Name which will be used as the source of the generated column.
+The name of the column in the variant which will contain the generated values.
 Default value for this property is ``inRoles.<in role column id>.id``.

 inRoles.<in role column id>.roles
 .................................